eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e.md

 :::tip

 Within the kits you are able to switch the different released versions.
-IN every adoption view, you will also find the related standards and reference implementations.
+In each adoption view, you will also find the related standards and reference implementations.

 :::